updated July 19, 2017

 After the initial publication of this article, two points surfaced that should be considered in the implementation of the strategy:

 Trump-branded marks – Some marks or slogans are widely regarded as unacceptable in public places and are often regulated by management.
 Prohibiting clothing with gang colors or symbols. terror groups, nazis, etc. have plenty of precedent.
 The State of New Jersey ad the SPLC puts out a list off hate groups and the New Jersey State Police have offered additional guidance to business owners on a local basis.
 The untested but interesting thing now is whether Trump-related imagery will become similarly regulated.
-It is clear to me in my community that the few who display this imagery do to to intimidate and enforce division.
-But there have been few test cases on this subject.
+It is clear to me in my community that the few who display this imagery do not intend to intimidate or force division.
+Yet others may perceive this attire or banners as intimidating.
+There have been few recent test cases on this subject.
 In at least one high profile case a school that banned Trump imagery backed down from its position after a complaint.
+Private businesses have upheld the ban despite challenge.
 In the current volatile situation we don’t yet have reliable guidance.

 Exposure to litigation – Some forms of discrimination are prohibited by law.
 Other forms of discrimination are not protected by law.
 This ‘no hate’ policy discussion proposes targeting only individuals, marks and slogans that are not protected by law.
 However, this strategy does not protect the business from a lawsuit.
 It is important to realize that hate groups do have an active history of litigation.
 It makes sense for a small business to consider in advance its litigation response strategy.